NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 # the first day of every-other month
 0 0 1 */2 * <my infrequent command>
 ```
-The [crontab guru](https://crontab.guru/) is a helpful resource for translating crontab time synatx into human-friendly time specifications.
+The [crontab guru](https://crontab.guru/) is a helpful resource for translating crontab time syntax into human-friendly time specifications.

 You can list your current crontab entries via `crontab -l`.

 ### `crontab` commands

-Keep  your `crontab` commands as simple as possible, and do not make any assumptions regarding the execution envrionment (paths, intial working directories, environment variables, etc...).
-We also reccommend redirecting script output.
+Keep  your `crontab` commands as simple as possible, and do not make any assumptions regarding the execution environment (paths, initial working directories, environment variables, etc...).
+We also recommend redirecting script output.
 The *command* can be a short sequence of commands chained together with the shell operator `&&` if desired, for example:
 ```pre
 # run every night at 23:04 (11:04 PM):
 4 23 * * * cd /glade/work/<username>/my_cron_stuff/ && ./run_nightly.sh  &>> ./run_nightly.log